roalyr/GDTLancer/MODEL-CASCADE-PROTOCOL.md

 ### PROMPT FOR GPT-5.2
 ```
-@workspace
 ROLE: Senior Python/Godot Developer
 CONTEXT: You are executing the plan defined in 'IMMEDIATE-TODO.md'.
-TASK: We are tackling [INSERT TASK NUMBER/NAME HERE] from the immediate todo list.
+TASK: **Identify, execute, and mark complete the NEXT logical step.**

 INSTRUCTIONS:
-1. Read 'IMMEDIATE-TODO.md' to understand the specific requirements, signatures, and constraints for this task.
+1. Read 'IMMEDIATE-TODO.md'.
+2. Scan for the **first unfinished task** (look for the first unchecked box "- [ ]" or the first item under a "Current Sprint" header).
+3. **Implicitly select that task.** (Do not ask me for confirmation).
+4. Identify the target file associated with that task.
-2. Read the DEPENDENCY files listed in the task to understand the existing APIs you must connect to.
+5. Read the DEPENDENCY files listed for that task.
-3. Implement the solution for the TARGET FILE.
+6. Implement the solution for the target file.
+7. **CRITICAL FINAL STEP:** Update 'IMMEDIATE-TODO.md' by marking the task as checked ("- [x]") and append a brief line to 'SESSION-LOG.md' (e.g., "- [Date] Implemented [Task Name]").

 CONSTRAINTS:
 - Follow the signatures defined in the Todo file exactly.
 - Do not hallucinate new architectural patterns; stick to the plan.
 - Focus on the implementation logic.
-Do not worry about docstrings or extensive unit testing yet (the Junior Dev will handle that).
+Do not worry about docstrings or extensive unit testing yet.
-- If the file is large, implement it in logical chunks (e.g., "Properties and Init", then "Core Methods").
+- If the file is large, implement it in logical chunks.

-Output the code for: [INSERT TARGET FILE NAME]
+- **NEVER** leave the task unchecked if you have successfully generated the code.

+Rewrite the code for the target file AND update markdown files.

 ```